jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC_UnitType_1.cfg.md

 #    Inner diameter of the spool in mm.
 spool_outer_diameter: 200
 #    Default: 200
 #    Outer diameter of the spool in mm.
+Affects espooler assist logic
 empty_spool_weight: 190
 #    Default: 190
 #    Weight of the empty spool in grams.